YosefLab/Compass/docs/_sources/Tutorial.rst.txt

    compass --data expression.tsv --num-processes 10

-And to run compass on mtx formatted data you:
+And to run compass on mtx formatted data use the following:

 .. code:: bash